Thursday, February 27, 2025

 I won't go into details of the scam but just issue a few warnings.
 When you suspect an email isn't for real, DON'T respond to the email - just delete it and move on.
 DO NOT OPEN any links.
 (I think this one is publicized a lot, but that doesn't mean it doesn't need repeating.)
 DEFINITELY do not call a number that is listed in the email.
 Always go to the source and find number to call.
 This is what I did or didn't do.
 The address he told me to go to brought up a legitimate looking website for the company, of course, which gave me a false sense of security.

-It just make me tired going through it again, but I felt like I had to warn you so maybe you wouldn't make the same mistake again.
+It just make me tired going through it again, but I felt like I had to warn you so maybe you wouldn't make the same mistake I did.
 I also won't mention to my husband the next time I receive getting a suspicious email and just ignore it like I always (well, almost always) do.

 To celebrate my return to My Patchwork Quilt, I'm going to share a really delicious cookie that Cafe Treats Baker Linda brought to church yesterday to share in the Cafe.
 She said she just searched the internet until she found a recipe that she had the ingredients for.